Matt Webb, I wish my web server were in the corner of my room

 Being able to touch it, to be in touch with it, matters to me.
 My relationship with computers is built on trust, we trust what we can understand.
 When I can’t find software that satisfies my requirements of simplicity, reason-ability, and composability, I either go without or I create it myself.
 My computing environment is composed specifically for my needs and mine alone.

 This locality/proximity is core to understanding, Matt speaks to this in the linked piece.
-I don’t host the web server for this site in the corner of my room, not any more, but I do write the software that composes it, I see ‘how the sausage is made’ because I’m the one making it.
+I don’t host the web server for this site in the corner of my room any more because I don’t have a room any more, so now I run a server co-located in a data-centre instead.
+I write the software that composes it, I see ‘how the sausage is made’ because I’m the one making it.

 A screenshot of the authors computing environment.